Skip to main content

 Merritt McDonald

-Merritt is a program coordinator for Dr. Smith's lab and joined Team IMPACT in 2023.
-She has a bachelor’s degree in psychology from Wake Forest University and hopes to attend physician assistant school in the future.
+Merritt is a Program Coordinator for Dr. Smith’s lab and joined Team IMPACT in 2023.
+She earned her bachelor’s degree in psychology from Wake Forest University and is currently pursuing a Physician Assistant degree.

 Program Assistants